Swimming Pool Accidents in Maryland | What You Need to Know

 Can I Recover Compensation for a Pool Accident?

 If you have been injured due to another party’s negligence, you may be entitled to recover compensation for the burdens you now face as a result of your injury.
 In Maryland, property owners have a legal obligation to keep their properties safe for anyone who enters.
 This is especially true for those who have pools.
 Unfortunately, pool owners can act negligently, and when they do, life-altering injuries can occur.
-Some examples of pool owner negligence include:
+As such, in Maryland, injured victims can file a swimming pool accident claim if they were injured as a result of unsafe conditions, and in many instances, they may be able to sue a negligent pool owner to recover damages.

 • Failing to use all compliant drain covers